d4rk-d4nph3/Ransim/README.md

 2. Ransim terminates if it does not find *Reports* directory in %USERPROFILE% (safety check).
 3. Runs a location check.
 4. Runs enabled functions such as credential dumpers, cobalt strike simulator, etc.
+5. Exfils data to Mega.
-5. Disables services.
+6. Disables services.
-6. Starts encrypting all the files only in the *Reports* directory.
+7. Starts encrypting all the files only in the *Reports* directory.
-7. Upon finishing encrypting all the files in that directory, it downloads the ransom note from pastebin.
+8. Upon finishing encrypting all the files in that directory, it downloads the ransom note from pastebin.
-8. Opens that ransom note in notepad.
+9. Opens that ransom note in notepad.
-9. Deletes itself.
+10. Deletes itself.

-# TODO
+## TODO

 Add support for following tools: